Brex for Ecommerce Review

 As you would expect, there are fraud protections in place and you aren't liable for unauthorized transactions.

 Lastly, Brex reports your on-time payment info to credit bureaus so that you can work on building your business credit.
 All of this and, thanks to a promotion, you can sign up now and your annual fee will be waived.
-(Normally the annual fee is a modest $5 / month (for up to 5 users); maximum of $60 / year.
+(Normally the annual fee is a modest No Fees for Life*.

 While this American Express card may seem more approachable at a glance, it's important to note that it does require a $595 annual fee.

-Once again, the Ink Business Preferred℠ Credit Card is a traditional rewards credit card for small businesses.
-In this case, you can earn 80,000 Chase Ultimate Rewards® points – worth up to $1,000 when redeemed for travel through the Ultimate Rewards® portal – after you spend $5,000 within the first three months of card membership and then continue to earn at a rate of three points per $1 spent on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year (up to the first $150,000 spent, then one point per $1) and one point per $1 on everything else.
+Once again, the Ink Business Preferred® Credit Card is a traditional rewards credit card for small businesses.
+In this case, you can earn 100,000 Chase Ultimate Rewards® points – worth up to $1,250 when redeemed for travel through the Ultimate Rewards® portal – after you spend $15,000 within the first three months of card membership and then continue to earn at a rate of three points per $1 spent on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year (up to the first $150,000 spent, then one point per $1) and one point per $1 on everything else.

 It's important to keep in mind that this is a traditional credit card so your personal guarantee (and credit) will be used to determine whether you're approved and your line of credit.
 Furthermore, while you CAN carry a balance – and that might be something you need – you'll also be accruing interest if you do carry a balance.

-The Ink Business Preferred℠ Credit Card charges a $95 annual fee, but does not charge foreign transaction fees.
+The Ink Business Preferred® Credit Card charges a $95 annual fee, but does not charge foreign transaction fees.

 Overall, this card is designed for a much broader set of businesses than the Brex for Ecommerce card will likely appeal to, but if your business does qualify for the Brex card, the rewards and opportunities are excellent and worth considering.